jamz903/snatch/README.md

 ### Sign Up
 ![Image of Sign Up screen](/githubImages/sign_up.png)\
 This is the sign up page of snatch.
-Users are prompted for a username, their student ID as well as a password.
+Users are prompted for a username, their student ID as well as their password.
+Upon succesfully creating an account,

 ### Homescreen
 ![Image of Home screen](/githubImages/homescreen.png)\